Why New Zealand vs Iceland?

 The Flight

 The biggest difference is the time!
-So your flight to Iceland is only 5-7 hours, depending on where you are flying from in the US.
+To fly to New Zealand, you have lots of options: Air New Zealand, American Airlines, Qantas and United all fly from the US to New Zealand.
+The flight time from LAX is about 12 hours, so I would recommend a premium economy or business class seat.
+Your flight to Iceland is only 5-7 hours, depending on where you are flying from in the US.
 Iceland Air is the main carrier, and they do offer three cabins of service.
 Additionally, the airline has many connections to Reykjavik from the US.
-Because your flight to New Zealand is much longer, at least 12 hours from LAX, the service on an Air New Zealand flight will have superior service.
+However, Iceland Air doesn’t stand up to the service and quality of an Air New Zealand flight.

 Nature and Experiences